WELCOME TO THE

 If a fire does occur in your home, get out and stay out.
 Try to close all the doors as you leave so fire spread can be limited.

-Heart attacks are a leading cause of death in the United States.
-Here are some signs you should recognize that may indicate a heart attack in you or someone you love:
+Strokes occur because of a blood supply interruption in the brain.
+Here are some signs you should recognize that may indicate a stroke in you or someone you love:

 If you experience these symptoms, call 9-1-1 right away!